 HIST-316 English Legal History, 3 cr.
 History of the civil (non-criminal) law in medieval and modern England ending with the transformation of the courts, procedure and substantive content of portions of the law in Victorian England.
-Prerea: Two courses in history or consent of instructor.
+Prereq.: Two courses in history or consent of instructor.

-HIST-317 French Revolution, World Revolutions, 1789-Present, 3 cr.
-Survey of the great French revolution, 1789-1815, and its impact upon world events to the present time with special attention to definitions of individual rights emerging from the revolution and the fate of 'Liberalism' in the 19th and 20th centuries and the origins of modern nationalism and national liberation struggles from 1789-present.
+HIST-317 The French Revolution, 3 cr.
+Survey of the French Revolution (1789-1795), with special emphasis on the political and social principles of the Old Regime and the tension between established order and political discontent.
 Prereq.: Two courses in history or consent of instructor.

 HIST-318 Communism and Socialism, 3 cr.
 Study of the modern socialist and communist movements from the French Revolution to the present including the early socialist response to industrialization, Marxism, the development of European Socialism, the First and Second Internationals, Revisionism, Leninism, Socialism in World War I, the Russian Revolution, the Third International and interwar Communism, Communism and Resistance in World War II, Titoism, Maoism, Polycenterism, Eurocommunism and Communism today.
-Prerea: Two courses in history or consent of instructor.
+Prereq.: Two courses in history or consent of instructor.